-As of July 31, 2023 and January 31, 2023, the Company had one million Series A Preferred shares, par value \$0.0001, authorized, with 200,000 Series A Preferred shares issued and outstanding.
+As of October 31, 2023, the Company had one million Series A Preferred shares, par value \$0.0001, authorized, with 150,000 Series A Preferred shares issued and outstanding.
+As of January 31, 2023, the Company had 200,000 Series A Preferred shares issued and outstanding.
 The Series A Preferred stock converts into common stock at the option of the holder of the Series A Preferred, after twenty-four months of ownership.
 The conversion rate for every one share of Series A Preferred stock is 50 shares of common stock.
-Each share of Series A Preferred stock entitles the holder to 1,000 votes Holders of Series A Preferred are entitled to share ratably in dividends, if any are declared.
+Each share of Series A Preferred stock entitles the holder to 1,000 votes.
+Holders of Series A Preferred are entitled to share ratably in dividends, if any are declared.
 There are no redemption rights.
 In the event of dissolution, the holders of Series A Preferred are entitled to share pro rata all assets remaining after payment in full of all liabilities.